philcrump/opclock/README.md

 UTC Date and Time clock with event feed designed for co-ordinating spacecraft operations.

-This software has been developed with the official Raspberry Pi 7" touchscreen and a Raspberry Pi 4.
+This software has been developed with the official Raspberry Pi 7" touchscreen and a Raspberry Pi 4, and Raspberry Pi OS Lite (64-bit) (Bullseye.)

 <p align="center">
   <img src="/img/eventcountdown.gif" width="50%" />